ngottlieb/brunch-leaflet-es6-skeleton/README.md

 ## LeafletJS

 The skeleton ships with an example LeafletJS map defined in `app/map.js` and rendered in `index.html`.
-You can easily modify or expand upon this map to suit your own purposes.
+You can easily modify or expand this map to suit your purposes.

 Leaflet has a [bunch of great tutorials](https://leafletjs.com/examples.html).

-## ES-next

-To use proposed JS features not included into ES6, do this:

-* `npm install --save-dev babel-preset-stage-0`
-* in `brunch-config.js`, add the preset: `presets: ['latest', 'stage-0']`